rmarasigan/notes/notes/networks/networking_essentials.md

 ![trend-micro-osi-example](assets/img/trend-micro-osi-example.png)

 ## IP Addressing
-A way to identify in where to send ata to.
+A way to identify in where to send data to.

 ### IPv4
-It is a 32-bits (4-octets) and is divided into **Network ID** and **Host ID**.
-This is the most common IP address and it is assigned to each device connected to a network.
+It is 32-bits (4-octets) and is divided into **Network ID** and **Host ID**.
+This is the most common IP address, and it is assigned to each device connected to a network.
 An IP address should be unique.
-In an example, Network ID would be your street and the Host ID would be your house number.
+For example, the Network ID would be your street, and the Host ID would be your house number.

 Example: